 Q: I have an employee who I have some work for but not enough to cover their contract.
 Is it possible to furlough them for part of their contract and have them work the rest?
-So for example, they are able to work 2 days per week covered by the business and have the Government contribute 80% to the other 3.

 Q: Some of my employees had been required to self-isolate and I am aware that one employee was living with someone who was symptomatic.
 How do I check if my employees are fit to return to work?